Alcohol Consumption can also Act as a Stressor

 Cortisol and CRF

-As mentioned above, although many people use alcohol for its relaxing effects, alcohol can act as a stressor to upregulate the HPA axis.
-Chronic alcohol use, alcohol dependence, and alcohol withdrawal all cause dysregulation of the HPA axis.
+As mentioned above, although many people use alcohol for its relaxing effects,the link between alcohol and the HPA axis can act be seen as a stressor.
+Habitual alcohol use, alcohol dependence, and alcohol withdrawal all cause dysregulation of the HPA axis.
 Altered function of the stress response and related CNS neurotransmitters may result in serious health consequences.
 [2, 3, 5, 6, 12, 15, 17]

 At low and moderate intake, alcohol may reduce, leave unchanged, or increase cortisol levels.
 Increased alcohol consumption over time can alter the circadian rhythm of cortisol.
 [2, 5] Initially, cortisol levels are elevated.
-However, following chronic alcohol exposure, there is often seen a diminished HPA response to stress, as measurements during this time show lower cortisol levels.
+However, when exposure to alcohol occurs on a regular basis, there is often seen a diminished HPA response to stress, as measurements during this time show lower cortisol levels.

 CRF activity may become altered through chronic alcohol exposure.
 Altered CRF function and/or a reduced number of neurons in the PVN of the hypothalamus that release CRF may be responsible for lower cortisol values.
 Changes in CRF have been associated with withdrawal susceptibility and the capability of stress to cause relapse.